 Fast forward three years and the lack of free eye tests no longer surprises me.
 Nor does the lack of a company pension, the lack of health insurance, the lack of dental care, the lack of discounted gym memberships, the lack of maternity leave… I could go on… that female founders have no choice but to accept when starting out.* It’s the tradeoff for pursuing our dream and daring to go solo, right?

-Yet, whilst it’s widely accepted that self-employment equates to no security until you’re financially secure, in my opinion, that doesn’t mean that it’s right.
+Yet, whilst it’s widely accepted that running a business equates to no security until you’re financially secure, in my opinion, that doesn’t mean that it’s right.

 It doesn’t mean that I’ve accepted it, too.